Fikret Hakan

-Fikret Hakan (born Bumin Gaffar Çitanak; 23 April 1934 – 11 July 2017) was a prolific Turkish film actor and a recipient of the honorary State Artist, a title awarded by the Turkish government.
+Fikret Hakan (born Gaffar Bumin Çıtanak; 23 April 1934 – 11 July 2017) was a prolific Turkish film actor and a recipient of the honorary State Artist, a title awarded by the Turkish government.

-Hakan was born as Bumin Gaffar Çitanak in 1934 to Gaffar and Fatma Belkıs.
+Hakan was born as Gaffar Bumin Çıtanak in 1934 to Gaffar and Fatma Belkıs.
 His mother was a head nurse while his father was a literature teacher.
 He moved along with his parents as a teenager from Balikesir to Istanbul, and enrolled in Galatasaray High School.

 Hakan began his artistic career in 1950 as an actor for the Ses Theatre and a contributor to literary magazines.